qx-ventures/qxtoken/README.md

-# Qtoken
+# QXToken

-Qtoken ERC20 contract, tests and deployment scripts, all written in Solidity.
+QXToken ERC20 contract, tests and deployment scripts, all written in Solidity.

 ## Getting Started